 Very few people die from accidentally ingesting poisonous parts of plants.
 The reason for this is that most poisons will induce vomiting, which often removes enough of the poison from the stomach before it has a chance to do any real harm.

-Where are poison plants most often found?
+Where are poisonous plants most often found?

 You might find some of them in your garden, but you will most often find harmful plants in the wild or on public land, like in parks.

-5 of the most common poison plants
+5 of the most common poisonous plants